brashivis/dl-f18_sisr/srgan/README.md

 </a>

-### Preparing Data and Downloading Pre-trained VGG19 Model
+### Preparing the Data and Downloading the Pre-trained VGG19 Model

 * Download the pretrained VGG19 model from [here](https://mega.nz/#!xZ8glS6J!MAnE91ND_WyfZ_8mvkuSa2YcA7q-1ehfSm-Q1fxOvvs) or [here](https://media.githubusercontent.com/media/tensorlayer/pretrained-models/master/models/vgg19.npy).
 * Download the data and update the dataset paths in `config.py`.